From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation: Introduction

 \section{Introduction}

-The global healthcare system confronts unprecedented challenges from escalating patient volumes, aging populations, and persistent imbalances between medical demand and workforce capacity.
-This crisis manifests particularly in consultation durations: systematic reviews across 67 countries reveal that primary care visits last 5 minutes or less in nations representing half the world's population \cite{irving2017international}.
-In China, consultation times as brief as 4.3 minutes have been documented \cite{wang2022consultation}—durations insufficient for ensuring diagnostic quality and comprehensive patient care.
-These temporal constraints not only elevate physician burnout risks but fundamentally compromise healthcare delivery quality \cite{malene2024aging,pooyan2018resource}.
+The global healthcare system faces a critical challenge: consultation times are often insufficient for comprehensive patient assessment.
+Systematic reviews across 67 countries reveal that primary care visits last 5 minutes or less in nations representing half the world's population \cite{irving2017international}, with some regions documenting consultations as brief as 4.3 minutes \cite{wang2022consultation}.
+These temporal constraints not only elevate physician burnout but fundamentally compromise diagnostic quality and patient safety \cite{malene2024aging, pooyan2018resource}.
+Pre-consultation—defined as the systematic process of guiding patients toward appropriate departments (triage) and collecting essential medical history prior to the formal encounter—has emerged as a vital workflow innovation to alleviate these systemic pressures \cite{zhakhina2023pre, DeGroot2022doc}.

-In this paper, we focus on pre-consultation, which we define as the process of guiding patients toward appropriate clinical departments (Triage) and systematically collecting essential medical history (History Taking) prior to formal consultation.
-Pre-consultation has emerged as a critical workflow innovation to alleviate systemic pressures: it enhances diagnostic efficiency, shortens consultation times, and reduces unnecessary clinical visits.
-However, traditional manual navigation approaches merely redistribute workload from physicians to nursing staff without reducing overall system burden, while also suffering from inconsistent documentation quality and fatigue-induced errors \cite{zhakhina2023pre,DeGroot2022doc}.

-Recent advances in large language models (LLMs) have enabled the development of intelligent pre-consultation systems with sophisticated dialogue capabilities.
-Multi-agent frameworks have demonstrated particular promise in healthcare applications, with specialized agents collaborating to enhance diagnostic reasoning \cite{guo2024large} and achieving high accuracy in clinical advice provision \cite{bhimani2025real}.
-However, existing systems exhibit three fundamental limitations: (1) passive interaction paradigms that respond to patient inputs rather than proactively guiding structured inquiry, failing to replicate physician-directed questioning essential for diagnostic quality; (2) context window limitations causing up to 39\% performance degradation in extended conversations due to ``loss-in-middle-turns'' phenomena \cite{laban2025llms}, compromising the 10–20 conversational exchanges required for comprehensive medical evaluation; and (3) absence of hierarchical control mechanisms preventing balanced inquiry management across multiple medical domains, resulting in systems that either over-focus on details or maintain rigid questioning sequences.